GUOHAO14/Online_Course_Website_SEM5/README.md

 - shape a platform that acts as a IT knowledge hub - users can enquire, discuss and share knowledge
 - foster networking and collaboration by enabling meaningful and insightful interactions

-Similar to the quiz publishing website that I have developed in my diploma semester 4, this project implements XAMPP as a local server for our locally-hosted project.
+Similar to the quiz publishing website that I have developed in my diploma semester 4, this is a locally-hosted project that implements XAMPP as a local server.
 The development has involved four programming / scripting languages - HTML, CSS, JavaScript and PHP.
 In order to retrieve data from XAMPP server, MySQL query language is used.

 # Project Scope and Assumptions (How It Works)